rdmorganiser/rdmo-docker-compose/readme.md

 1. `rdmo-app` installation
 1. `ve` python's virtual environment

-## Usage
+## Configuration & Usage
-1. Make your changes in the `variables.env`
+1. Declare your settings in `variables.local`

+    Default settings are stored in the `variables.env`.
+You may want to change things to adjust RDMO to your local needs.
+As `variables.env` is part of the repo and would get overwritten if you pulled again the `makefile` contains a logic that lets you use a file called `variables.local` instead.
+If such a file exists the settings will be loaded from there.
+Simply copy `variables.env` to `variables.local` and feel free to change whatever you want.

 1. Build by running `make`

 1. Maybe create an RDMO user

     Note that we decided not to automatically create any user account for the freshly created RDMO instance.
 You may want to do this manually.

     ```shell
     # connect to the docker